West Kelowna Real Estate News!

 Considering the degree and duration to which market balance readings are above or below their long-term averages is the best way of gauging whether local housing market conditions favour buyers or sellers.
 Market balance measures that are within one standard deviation of their long-term average are generally consistent with balanced market conditions.

-Based on a comparison of the sales-to-new listings ratio with the long-term average, two-thirds of all local markets were in balanced market territory in March 2019.
+Based on a comparison of the sales-to-new listings ratio with the long-term average, over 80% of all local markets were in balanced market territory in June 2019, the largest share in over three years.

 The number of months of inventory is another important measure of the balance between sales and the supply of listings.
 It represents how long it would take to liquidate current inventories at the current rate of sales activity.

-Housing market balance varies significantly by region.
-The number of months of inventory has swollen far above its long-term average in Prairie provinces and Newfoundland & Labrador; as a result, homebuyers there have an ample choice of listings available for purchase.
-By contrast, the measure remains well below its long-term average in Ontario and the Maritime provinces.
+The number of months of inventory has swollen far beyond long-term averages in Prairie provinces and Newfoundland & Labrador, giving homebuyers ample choice in these regions.
+By contrast, the measure remains well below long-term averages in Ontario and the Maritime provinces, resulting in increased competition among buyers for listings and fertile ground for price gains.

-Trends continue to vary widely among the 18 housing markets tracked by the MLS® HPI.
-Results remain mixed in British Columbia, with prices down on a y-o-y basis in Greater Vancouver (-7.7%) and the Fraser Valley (-3.9%).
-Prices also dipped slightly below year-ago levels in the Okanagan Valley (-0.8%).
-By contrast, prices rose by 1% in Victoria and by 6.4% elsewhere on Vancouver Island.
+Results remain mixed in British Columbia, with prices down on a y-o-y basis in Greater Vancouver (-9.6%), the Fraser Valley (-6.6%) and the Okanagan Valley (-0.8%).
+Meanwhile, prices edged up 0.5% in Victoria and climbed 4.2% elsewhere on Vancouver Island.

 Across the Prairies, supply remains historically elevated relative to sales and home prices remain below year-ago levels.
-Benchmark prices were down by 4.9% in Calgary, 4.4% in Edmonton, 4.6% in Regina and 2.7% in Saskatoon.
-The home pricing environment will likely remain weak in these cities until demand and supply become more balanced.
+Benchmark prices were down by 3.9% in Calgary, 3.2% in Edmonton, 4% in Regina and 1.1% in Saskatoon.
+The home pricing environment will likely remain weak in these cities until demand and supply return to better balance.

 The MLS® HPI provides the best way to gauge price trends, as averages are strongly distorted by changes in the mix of sales activity from one month to the next.

-The national average price is heavily skewed by sales in Greater Vancouver and the GTA, two of Canada’s most active and expensive markets.
-Excluding these two markets from calculations cuts close to $100,000 from the national average price, trimming it to just under $383,000.
+The national average price is heavily skewed by sales in the GVA and GTA, two of Canada’s most active and expensive housing markets.
+Excluding these two markets from calculations cuts almost $106,000 from the national average price, trimming it to less than $400,000.

 – 30 –